 who would come in and who would have to come another time.

 Once I tried having about 8 children come inside but then they started shoving me and my brother around, begging for money and food.
 I gave them each a handful of candy that I had brought with me, before asking them nicely if the half of them would mind leaving…which they did…they were not satisfied with the candy ( although it was something very special and rare for them to have ) and they continued to shove and ask for more.
 In the end, our guard saw what was happening and he had to put them out rather forcefully. ( You see, what you need to understand is that they believed that every single white person was EXTREMELY wealthy.
 It's what they have been taught.
 What they haven't been taught is how to be polite and so they do not see their actions as being rude. )

 Now this happened more than once.
 I tried every day to find a friend behind those gates, but none of them where interested in a friendship.
 After about a week or so, I became very discouraged.
 I started thinking, and then realized that all of my dearest friends were back home in Russia, and that I would never find a friend here for as long as I was white.
 I became very sad, and I cried for a few days, but a kept trying to make friends.
 A couple more days passed and I decided that I would spend my day sulking around in my room.
 The sun was shining brightly and the children were expecting me to come to the gates (by this time they all had learned my name) and they called out for me, `` Rahele!
 Rahele!``

-I can remember this part very clearly even though it had happened over 7 years ago.
-My mother came into the room and saw me lying in my bed starring out of the window. ``Hi honey, what are you doing?`` she said. ``I’m just… bored.``
+I can remember this part very clearly even though it had happened back in 2006.
+My mother came into the room and saw me lying in my bed starring out of the window. ``Hi honey, what are you doing?`` she said. ``I'm just… bored.``

 ``Well why don't you ask some of those kids in?
 They're calling your name you know.
 You and your brother can play soccer with them hm?`` she sat down on my bed and moved a string of hair from my face.